sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 * It enables us to mock/stub the dependencies in the test code, increasing the productivity of the developer during the testing phase.
 * It makes all the dependencies more explicit; after all, they all need to be injected (via constructor, for example).
 * It affords better separation of concerns: classes now do not need to worry about how to build their dependencies, as they are injected to them.
 * The class becomes more extensible.
 As a client of the class, you can pass any dependency via the constructor.
 Suppose a class depends on a type `A` (and receives it via constructor).
-As a client, you can pass `A` or any implementation of `A`, e.g., if `A` is `List`, you can pass `ArrayList` or `LinkedList`.
+As a client, you can pass `A` or any implementation of `A`, e.g. if `A` is `List`, you can pass `ArrayList` or `LinkedList`.
 Your class can now work with many different implementations of `A`.

 {% hint style='tip'%}
 If you want to understand more advanced OOP concepts, we suggest reading more about: